-In this Master's programme you deal with innovative solutions for the food and beverage industry.
-You recognize innovation as a holistic process and develop new products and processes effectively from raw material to delivery.
-You consider knowledge of technology, food, packaging, supply chain, strategy and design.
+You create innovative solutions for the food and beverage industry.
+You recognise innovation as a complex process and know how to develop new products and processes effectively, from feedstock to finished product.
+You are an expert in the fields of technology, food, packaging, supply chain, strategy and design.

-As a Master's graduate, you will have the skills needed to analyse and evaluate product-specific and process engineering relationships, and to understand the broader economic and political contexts in which they take place.
-You will be able to think beyond the constraints of interdisciplinary boundaries and develop innovative, integrative solutions to problems.
+As a Master's graduate, you will have the skillset to analyse and evaluate product-specific and process-related relationships.
+You will understand the economic and political contexts relevant to your industry.
+You will be able to think outside the box, move beyond the constraints of disciplinary boundaries and develop innovative, integrative solutions.

-This not only means that you will have excellent job prospects in various sectors of the food industry, but also that you will be a suitable candidate for positions in regulatory authorities, universities, and in both national and international organisations.
+This means that you will have excellent career opportunities in various sectors of the food industry, but equally at universities, authorities, and national and international organisations.

 - actively influence the future of the food industry.